kittylotus/KittyLotus-v1.x-Multimodal/README.md

 Intimacy Gate (Locked/Cautious/Open)
 Override mode that only allows what the user explicitly requests

-> 4) Mobile-only Narrative Wraps Fancy HTML narrative wrappers (VTK) that are locked to mobile so desktop doesn’t break.
+> 4) Mobile-only Narrative Wraps Fancy HTML narrative wrappers that are locked to mobile so desktop doesn’t break.
 Soft (serif, elegant blocks)
 Blocky (system-ui, dialogue cards)